Blog post

 ngx-extended-pdf-viewer is a great open source project, but it does have some disadvantages:

 • The library changes regularly and can result in your app breaking at unexpected times.
-You need to ensure that you’re running the most up-to-date version to avoid these disruptions.
+Ensure you’re running the most up-to-date version to avoid these disruptions.

 • Some users report slow performance when previewing documents with more than 1,000 pages.